Talick123/oop2_ex4/README.txt

             Tile, Resources

     Animation:
-        - responsible for the cats animation on the board
+        - responsible for the animation on the game
     Audio:
         - deals with audio used during game
     Board: